Reducing your risk of oesophageal cancer

 Can oesophageal cancer be prevented?

-Scientists estimate that we could prevent most cases of oesophageal cancer in the UK by not smoking and making other healthy lifestyle choices.
+Scientists estimate that we could prevent over a third of all cases of oesophageal cancer in the UK by not smoking and making other healthy lifestyle choices.

 What is oesophageal cancer?

 The oesophagus (ee-so-fa-gus) is also known as the gullet or foodpipe.
 It’s a tube that carries food and drink from your throat to your stomach.
 It’s found between the windpipe and the spine.